microsoftgraph/msgraph-training-restapi/Lab.md

       ![Screenshot of the Postman creating a new tab](./Images/postman-graph-01.png)

-1. Verify the access token obtained in the previous steps works by requesting your own details from the Microsoft Graph REST API:
+1. Verify the access token (id_token) obtained in the previous steps works by requesting your own details from the Microsoft Graph REST API:
     1. Set the request type to **GET**
     1. Set the endpoint to **https://graph.microsoft.com/v1.0/me**
     1. Select the **Headers** tab